mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Perception skill involves all of a character’s senses, although sight and hearing are its most common applications.
 Heroes proficient in Perception have trained themselves to notice minute details in their surroundings, and to maintain a high level of focus and awareness, whether instinctively or as part of their formal training.

-**Skill Uses:** Analyze food or drink, avoid ambushes, estimate temperature, notice fine details, find secret doors, hear faint sounds, locate hidden objects or creatures, navigate dark places, notice minor details in the environment, smell dangerous materials, read lips, identify distant creatures or objects, etc.
+creatures, navigate dark places, notice minor details in the environment, smell dangerous materials, read lips, identify distant creatures or objects, etc.

 ---